 Is your mouth watering??
 Cause’ mine totally is!😋

-Because the meat doesn’t require long hours of cooking to become tender, this Cottage Pot Pie with Potatoes and Parsnips comes together quickly for a yummy meal any night of the week.👌 (And yes, for my non-meat eating friends, you can make this cottage pie without meat!)
+Because the meat doesn’t require long hours of cooking to become tender, this cottage pie recipe comes together quickly for a yummy meal any night of the week.👌 (And yes, for my non-meat eating friends, you can make this cottage pie without meat!)

 Plus, I use premade store-bought puff pastry dough… so that also cuts down on prep time and gets this hearty dish to the table even quicker.👍